rstropek/docfx-intro-demo/docs/CalculatorDocumentation/articles/readme.md

 The documentation output is saved to a _site directory within the project root, and can be served by any web server.

-For our code to be found we have to tell docfx where it is, that's done within "metadata" in our docfx.json; specify the path to your src:
+For our code to be found we have to tell docfx where it is, that's done within `metadata` in our *docfx.json*; specify the path to your src:

 [!code-json[docfx.json](../docfx.json#L4-L11)]